zzi-zzi-zzi/Sensei-Notes/README.md

  -  [ ] Cutscene Skipping
    -  [ ] Cutscenes currently break tags. (have to stop and start the bot to get it moving again)

+ -  [ ] Bot has started forggetting the selected routine and enabled plugins